userfrosting/learn/03.background/02.client-side/docs.md

 ---
 title: Client-side Debugging
+metadata:
     description: When your application "doesn't work", it's not always obvious where the problem lies.
 Modern web browsers come with a built-in tool for identifying problems in client-side code, as well as problems in the communication between your browser and the server.
 taxonomy:
     category: docs
 ---